 Chapter 40 – Back where we belong

 Lucia had been right.
-I had found it difficult coming back to England whereas she had loved it.
+I had found it difficult coming back to England, whereas she had loved it.
 Silvia our first daughter was born in Ashford Hospital and was everything we had dreamed of.
-A gorgeous little girl whose every gurgle stirred the cockles of our hearts despite the sleepless nights and stinking nappies.
+A gorgeous little girl, whose every gurgle stirred the cockles of our hearts despite the sleepless nights and stinking nappies.

 My brother Mark had kindly loaned me the money to purchase a second-hand car and I signed up with Heathrow Cars ferrying people back and forth to the airport.

-Sadly, Lucia’s family couldn’t afford the trip to come and see their first grandchild, but we mailed off a weekly photo so they could monitor her progress.
+Sadly, Lucia’s family couldn’t afford the trip to come and see their first grandchild, but we mailed off a weekly photo, so they could monitor her progress.

 I stretched myself to the limit financially to buy a terraced house in Cove, Hampshire to take advantage of the property price inflation gold rush.
 It was cramped but it was ours.